graial/blink-arduino-cpputest/README.md

 `arduino-cli upload -p $PORT --fqbn $FQBN $FILENAME --input-dir build`

 You can also chain the commands together like so:
-`arduino-cli compile --fqbn $FQBN $FILENAME --output-dir build && arduino-cli upload -p $PORT --fqbn $FQBN $FILENAME --input-dir build && arduino-cli monitor -p $PORT`
+`arduino-cli compile --fqbn $FQBN $FILENAME --output-dir build && arduino-cli upload -p $PORT --fqbn $FQBN $FILENAME --input-dir build`

 in case of this error on Linux:
 `dfu-util: No DFU capable USB device available`